 - Hannibal Lecture: Charlie gives one to T.K., and later gives one to the group as a whole.

-- Hollywood Silencer: Lono has one.
+- Hollywood Silencer: Lono uses one on his gun.

 - Impoverished Patrician: Avery's family "has money, but it's all on paper."